okonomichiyaki/supercat/080-mobilization.md

 ✦ <!-- priority=9 --> Can bot Influence a <ins>contested card</ins>?

+<#ifdef campaign>
+✦ Would bot <ins>contend</ins> a declared ambition with the Imperial Trust?

+- <!-- priority=9.5 --> Can bot Influence the Imperial Council with more agents than rivals?
+<#endif>

+<#ifdef campaign>
+✦ <!-- priority=10 --> Can bot Move to take control of rival city or Free city?
+<#endif>

+<#ifdef base>
 ✦ <!-- priority=10 --> Can bot Move to take control of rival city?
+<#endif>

 ✦ Can bot Move to change control of a rival-controlled gate?

-- Prefer:
+Prefer:

 - take control adjacent to rival starport
 - take or neutralize control adjacent to loyal starport

 ✦ Are there any ships not controlling gates or <ins>claims</ins> or rival buildings?